UncleHanWei/Batch_Python_Program_Verify/README.md

 ## Usage
 ### Attention !!
-This program was made for NCNU IM programming class, its function is combined with the Moodle System, and our Online Judge.
+This program was made for NCNU IM programming class, its functions are combined with the Moodle System, and our Online Judge.
 If you are not using any of this, then you need to change a little for costomize